Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

   The return value will be ignored.

-Except being used to collect information, property decorators can also be used to add some methods or property to the class.
+Except being used to collect information, property decorators can also be used to add some methods or properties to the class.
 For example, we can write a decorator to add the ability to listen changes on some properties.

 ```typescript